 Gestational diabetes is a health condition that involves high levels of glucose in the blood while a woman in pregnant.
 While most women with gestational diabetes have normal pregnancies and give birth to healthy babies, there are a number of complications that are more likely to occur in mothers with uncontrolled gestational diabetes.

-For example, large birth weight increases the risk of shoulder dystocia, which is a condition involving difficulty giving birth due to the large size of the infant’s torso that become lodged behind the pelvic bone.
-This can be dangerous as the head may be obstructed, blocking the breathing of the infant when the body is stuck.
+For example, large birth weight increases the risk of shoulder dystocia, which is a condition involving the difficulty of giving birth due to the large size of the infant’s torso that becomes lodged behind the pelvic bone.
+This can be dangerous, as the head may be obstructed, which can block the breathing of the infant when the body is stuck.

-Mother’s with gestational diabetes are more likely to have a premature birth, before week 37 of the pregnancy, which carries a greater risk of complication for the baby, such as jaundice or respiratory distress syndrome.
+Mothers with gestational diabetes are more likely to have a premature birth, which is defined as giving birth before week 37 of the pregnancy.
+A premature birth carries a greater risk of complications for the baby, such as jaundice or respiratory distress syndrome.

-Respiratory distress syndrome is a health condition that involved difficulty of breathing for the infant, often leading to the reliance on breathing assistance mechanisms in the early stages of life.
+Respiratory distress syndrome is a health condition that involves difficulty in breathing for the infant, often leading to the reliance on breathing assistance mechanisms in the early stages of life.
 With time, as the lungs mature and gain strength, the ability of the infant to breathe independently is almost always obtained.

-Frequent feeds can help to reduce this effect, and some infants may require intravenous administration of glucose solution to cope with the low blood sugar levels until they return to normal.
+Frequent feeds can help to reduce this effect, whereas some infants may require intravenous administration of a glucose solution to cope with the low blood sugar levels until they return to normal.

 In additional to abnormal levels of glucose in the blood of the infant, some babies may experience hypocalcemia or hypomagnesemia.
-Signs of this may include jitteriness or seizure of the baby, and there may be a delay in the synthesis of parathyroid hormone.
+Signs of these conditions may include jitteriness or seizure of the baby, and there may be a delay in the synthesis of parathyroid hormone.

-The risk of birth defects is higher for mothers that are affected by gestational diabetes.
-In particular, there is an increased risk of anencephaly, spina bifida and caudal dysplasia.
+The risk of birth defects is higher for mothers who are affected by gestational diabetes.
+In particular, there is an increased risk of anencephaly, spina bifida, and caudal dysplasia.

 In severe cases, gestational diabetes can contribute to the loss of the child.
 Women with the condition are more likely to experience a miscarriage or stillbirth.

-In addition to various effects for the baby, gestational diabetes can also have an impact on the health of the mother.
-In particular, women who suffer from gestational diabetes are more likely to get Type 2 Diabetes Mellitus at a later date and should, therefore, take measure to decrease their risk of the condition.
+In addition to the various effects that gestational diabetes can have on the baby, this health condition can also have an impact on the health of the mother.
+In particular, women who suffer from gestational diabetes are more likely to get Type 2 Diabetes Mellitus at a later date and should, therefore, take measures to decrease their risk of the condition.